kevinrenskers/mixedcase.nl/content/articles/2011-11-06-looking-for-job-arctic-circle.md

 I have a [LinkedIn profile](http://nl.linkedin.com/in/kevinrenskers) and my [CV is posted online](http://dl.dropbox.com/u/2310965/KevinRenskers.pdf).

 ### Update (December 3, 2011)
 I've found a job as iPhone developer in Reykjavik!
 I'm starting January 2, 2012.
-There's a new blog about my Iceland adventure at [MoveToArctic.com](http://movetoarctic.com).